uloco/bluloco.nvim/README.md

 ### Terminal

 This setting will enable the bluloco colors in your integrated terminal.
+You most likely want to keep your terminal colors instead of overriding them, but if you are running neovim inside a gui application, this setting makes sense to be enabled.

+> ℹ️  Please note that some terminals will display bold text as the bright color variant but enabling this feature will override this behavior in the intergrated terminal.
+This is by design and has nothing to do with this theme. [see](https://github.com/neovim/neovim/issues/11335)

 <!-- ## Recipes
 ### Auto switching light & dark themes